celestewinterton/guestly/README.md

   * Planner would be able to create, edit and delete items on the registry and guests would have read access

 ### Drag and Drop Visual Seating Configuration
-  * To make the seating charts more intuitive, a drag-and-drop feature for tables would be enable Planners to shwo a more accurate representation of the space and provide more visibility to guests when selecting seating.
+  * To make the seating charts more intuitive, a drag-and-drop feature for tables would be enable Planners to show a more accurate representation of the space and provide more visibility to guests when selecting seating.